 At last, kayak and paddle boards rentals are available at this South Florida kayaking trail.
-Whiskey Creek inside John U. Lloyd State Park is lined with mangroves and feels wilder than it is
+Whiskey Creek inside John U. Lloyd State Park is lined with mangroves and feels wilder than it is.
+But Whiskey Creek is just one of our seven favorite South Florida kayaking spots.

 ~In South Florida, where 5.5 million people are squeezed into a 110-mile strip of land between the Everglades and the ocean, it’s not easy to find natural places to hike, bike and kayak.